Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 Avoid using trailing digits on non-sky material names, or you'll get tool warnings about duplicate shaders, and avoid numbers in shader tag names.
 Use letters instead if you need to make variants.

 # Weather polyhedra
 You may be aware of weather polyhedra from previous games.
 This was a feature that allowed map designers to prevent weather effects from appearing in a certain section of level.
 I regret to inform you that this is not a feature in Halo 3.
-It seems to be have been deprecated during the switch from weather tags to atmosphere parameters.
+It seems to have been deprecated during the switch from weather tags to atmosphere parameters.

 # Multiple BSPs
 It is common for singleplayer maps to have multiple BSPs.
 This helps manage game resources and avoid BSP limits for long missions.
 To accomplish this, place multiple `ASS` files in the same `structure` folder for the level.
 Each ASS will be compiled into it's own unique BSP tag for your scenario to use.
 Do not attempt to use multiple BSPs in an MP scenario.